 As Dakota and Sierra grew up, Angel became a leader of Girl Scouts, 4-H Club, and was the president of the Sheridan County 4-H Council.
 She was also a teacher for AWANA Club at Pleasant Point Community Church.
 While Angel greatly enjoyed volunteering her time to help with various youth organizations, her true love was working with cattle on the ranch, especially first calf heifers.
 She spent her springs calving the first calf heifers mostly on her own.
 Once in a while she would let someone help, but it was mostly her domain.
 Angel also had chickens for many years and was called upon to judge 4-H chicken projects at the county fair.
 She also loved to garden.
 She took particular pride in her salsa that was made from her home grown tomatoes, peppers, and onions.
 Angel also loved reading and had a great interest in studying her family history which led to her becoming a member of the Daughters of the American Revolution.

 Angel is survived by her husband, Lance Bixby; children, Dakota Schmit and Sierra Bixby; step-children, Jen Sanders (Craig Sanders), Lindsey Bixby (Kendra Bixby); step-grandchildren, Layne Bixby, Kinley Bixby, Caelyn Sanders, and Brynnlie Sanders; parents, Steve and Diane Beck; siblings Justin Beck and Jason Beck (Rebecca Beck), numerous aunts, uncles, cousins, nieces, and nephews, and her beloved dachshund who was at her side until she passed, Odie.

-To send flowers to Angelica's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Angelica Bixby, please visit our floral store.